 Urbanization: The process by which a large percentage of a population migrates toward urban centers

-Gentrification: The process of change that occurs when wealthier residents and businesses move into a neighborhood or area in large numbers
+Gentrification: The changes that occur when wealthier residents and businesses move into a neighborhood or area in large numbers, including loss of unique local qualities; appropriation of unique qualities; and the pricing out of current residents

 Sociocultural anthropology: The study of human behavior within a particular cultural group in the context of that group